bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     6.2.1
    </td>
    <td colspan="2" >
-    To prevent front-running in a Dapp, and protect users, ensure that one of the following solutions is in place: Preventing time and order to have to influence the outcome of the transaction, using a pre-commit scheme, or limiting the benefits a front-runner could have.
+    To prevent front-running in a Dapp, and protect users, ensure that one of the following solutions is in place: Preventing time and order to have to influence the outcome of the transaction, limiting the benefits a front-runner could have or using a pre-commit scheme.
+Pre-commit scheme provides good security against front-running as the actual details of the transaction are hidden during the commit phase.
+However, it considerably slows down the process as users need to send two transactions (commit and reveal) and it also increases the complexity of the system.
    </td>
    <td>Medium
    </td>